wgross/TreeStore/README.md

 A powershell file system for storing simple structured data.
 Implementation of the file system provider relies heavily on an extended fork of [beefarinos p2f framework](https://github.com/beefarino/p2f).
 The fork can be found [here](https://github.com/wgross/p2f).

 ## Installation
 Install from PSGallery:
 ```powershell
 Install-Module TreeStore -AllowPrerelease
 ```
+The module project targets netstandard 2.0 and is therefore compatible with PowerShell 5 and Powershell Core.

 ## Create a TreeStore file system.
 TreeStore provides its own cmdlet to create PSDrives for convenience.
 You can achive the same with New-PsDrive but filling the cmdlet-arguments is more straightforward using the custom cmdlet.